MalavyaRaval/MalavyaRaval/README.md

 ### Hey there 👋
 I am a Computer Science graduate from [San Francisco State University](https://www.sfsu.edu/index.html) with a deep interest in building practical, user-focused software and scalable systems.

 My work spans full-stack development, AI/ML applications, and system design.
 I’ve built and presented AI-powered tools at top conferences (AAAI, FQAS) and recently won a hackathon for a real-time safety platform.
-I actively work with TypeScript, Python, Java, C++, SQL, and React.
+I actively work with TypeScript, JavaScript, Python, Java, C++, SQL, and React.

 I have solved over [500 LeetCode](https://leetcode.com/Malavya/) problems to strengthen my DSA foundation, and I'm always looking to learn and build things that matter.